Called to the Bar

-I am a dual qualified solicitor and barrister, qualifying as a solicitor in 2013 and was called to the Bar in 2014 by the Honourable Society of Gray's Inn.
-I presently practice as a solicitor at McMillan Williams Solicitors.
+I was called to the Bar in 2014 by the Honourable Society of Gray's Inn and presently practice as a consultant Barrister at McMillan Williams Solicitors.

 In my six years working with a leading national firm prior to qualification, I obtained extensive experience developing my advocacy skills representing prisoners and upholding their rights before the Parole Board and Independent Adjudicator.
 I then trained and qualified with a top tier firm recognised in the Legal 500 and ranked in UK Chambers and Partners.

 I hold higher rights of audience in all courts in England and Wales in both criminal and civil proceedings and my scope of practice includes serious crime and road traffic, fraud/ regulatory and business crime and civil actions against the state.

 I advise and defend in cases involving the most serious criminal offences.
 This includes offences such as homicide and all forms of serious and organised crime to matters of less seriousness but of equal importance to those accused.
 I am a fearless representative for those accused of a crime, whether that be in the police station, in the Magistrates' Court and Crown Court or appeals to the High Court or Court of Appeal.

 I have also developed a road traffic practice and I place particular emphasis on exceptional hardship arguments under the totting up provisions and arguments to exclude evidence/ special reasons arguments in relation to drink driving.